Kadaverciant/Database_Labs_2022/week08/README.md

 ![image](https://user-images.githubusercontent.com/54617201/162435326-28eb1cd0-981b-48cf-be64-acd51d218ebb.png)

-Conclusion: As we can see, after creating an index cost decreased and time decreased.
+Conclusion: As we can see, after creating an index, cost and time decreased.